Club-Innovate/GenAI-SQL-CLI/README.md

 ```bash
 python learn/sql_learn_mode.py
 ```
-Optionally, you can ""Set as startup file"" an click Start/F5 to run the console app.
+Optionally, you can **Set as startup file** from within VS Professional and click Start/F5 to run the console app.
 This will start the AI Agent.

 ---